eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 ### Are existing rules guaranteed to work with every custom parser?

-No. They should work when the parser produces the mdast node shapes and positions described by the compatibility contract.
-Parser authors and users are responsible for differences in syntax support or edge-case behavior.
+No. Matching node types and properties does not guarantee identical parsing semantics.
+For example, parsers may disagree about whether a list marker without following whitespace starts a list or a paragraph, so a rule may observe a different node even though both parsers produce valid mdast.
+Existing rules should work when a parser follows the documented mdast shapes, positions, and Markdown semantics, but parser authors must document relevant syntax and edge-case differences.

 ### Can a rule use `meta.languages` to require a particular parser?